iGomides/CursoemVideo/README.md

-📚 This directory contains the exercises from the Python course I’m taking on the Curso em Vídeo platform.
+📚 This repository contains the exercises from the Python course I’m taking on the Curso em Vídeo platform.

 📝 It’s not meant to be structured.
 It’s just a way for interested people to follow my progress.